eclypse-org/eclypse/docs/source/overview/getting-started/index.rst

 ===============

 .. toctree::
-   :maxdepth: 6
+   :maxdepth: 2
    :hidden:

    Build an Infrastructure <infrastructure.rst>
    Define an Application <application.rst>
-   Configure and run the Simulation <simulation.rst>
+   Configure and run a Simulation <simulation.rst>

 This guide will walk you through the process of setting up and running your first simulation using ECLYPSE, which is made by three main components: